shirleycw/test-data-engineer/README.md

 Expected time: < 8 hours

-Please write a notebook in Databricks and set up a workflow to obtain data from a MySQL database, write the data to Parquet files using Databricks, and store the files in blob storage.
+Please write a notebook in Databricks and set up a workflow to obtain data from a MySQL database with the sample table structure below, write the data to Parquet files using Databricks, and store the files in blob storage.
 Additionally, you need to create another workflow that reads the Parquet files and loads the data into tables in Databricks.
 Consider the following guidelines: